 Tax income is deposited on a daily basis and is invested in "special-issue" securities.
 The cash exchanged for the securities goes into the general fund of the Treasury and is indistinguishable from other cash in the general fund.

-Money to cover expenditures (mainly benefit payments) from the trust funds comes from the redemption or sale of securities held by the trust funds.
+Money to cover program cost (mainly benefit payments) from the trust funds comes from the redemption or sale of securities held by the trust funds.
 When "special-issue" securities are redeemed, interest is paid.
-In fact, the principal amount of special issues redeemed, plus the corresponding interest, is just enough to cover an expenditure.
+In fact, the principal amount of special issues redeemed, plus the corresponding interest, is just enough to cover the required cost.

 Far from being "worthless IOUs," the investments held by the trust funds are backed by the full faith and credit of the U. S. Government.
 The government has always repaid Social Security, with interest.
 The special-issue securities are, therefore, just as safe as U.S. Savings Bonds or other financial instruments of the Federal government.

 Many options are being considered to restore long-range trust fund solvency.
-These options are being considered now, well in advance of the year the funds are likely to be exhausted.
+These options are being considered now, well in advance of the year the trust fund reserves are likely to be depleted.
 It is thus likely that legislation will be enacted to restore long-term solvency, making it unlikely that the trust funds' securities will need to be redeemed on a large scale prior to maturity.

-In the annual Trustees Report, projections are made under three alternative sets of economic and demographic assumptions.
+In the annual Trustees Report, projections are made under three alternative sets of economic, demographic, and programmatic assumptions.
 Under one of these sets (labeled "Low Cost") the trust funds remain solvent for the next 75 years.
-Under the other two sets (the "Intermediate" and "High Cost"), the trust funds become depleted within the next 20 years.
+Under the other two sets (the "Intermediate" and "High Cost"), the trust fund reserves become depleted within the next 20 years.
 The intermediate assumptions reflect the Trustees' best estimate of future experience.

-Some benefits could be paid even if the trust funds are depleted.
-For example, under the intermediate assumptions, annual income to the trust funds is projected to equal about seventy-nine percent of program cost once the trust funds become depleted.
-If no legislation has been enacted to restore long-term solvency by that time, about three-quarters of scheduled benefits could be paid in each year.
+Some benefits could be paid even if the trust fund reserves are depleted.
+For example, under the intermediate assumptions, annual income to the trust funds is projected to equal about seventy-nine percent of program cost once the trust fund reserves become depleted.
+If no legislation has been enacted to restore long-term solvency by that time, about three-quarters of scheduled benefits could be paid in each year thereafter.

 The Trustees believe that extensive public discussion and analysis of the long-range financing problems of the Social Security program are essential in developing broad support for changes to restore the long-range balance of the program.